-The mission of the LECOM School of Pharmacy is to prepare pharmacy professionals committed to provide high-quality, ethical, and empathetic patient-centered care to serve the needs of a diverse population.
-Through the integration of sciences with critical thinking skills and effective communications, we will prepare future pharmacists to be strong patient advocates and leaders in their communities, in professional associations, and in research activities.
+The mission of the LECOM School of Pharmacy is to prepare pharmacy professionals committed to providing high-quality, ethical, and empathetic patient-centered care to serve the needs of a diverse population.
+Through the integration of sciences with critical thinking skills and effective communication we prepare future pharmacists to be strong patient advocates and leaders in their communities, in professional associations, and in research activities.

-LECOM is a member of the Millcreek Health System, which includes Millcreek Community Hospital, LECOM, Millcreek Geriatric, Education and Care Center, Medical Associates of Erie physician offices, and the LECOM Medical Fitness and Wellness Center.
+LECOM is a member of LECOM Health, which includes Millcreek Community Hospital, LECOM, LECOM Institute for Successful Aging, Medical Associates of Erie physician offices, and the LECOM Medical Fitness and Wellness Center.
 The LECOM School of Pharmacy is affiliated with over 1,800 practice sites to provide experiential rotations for its students.
-Chartered in 1992, LECOM's enrollment has grown to more than 2,700 students.
+Chartered in 1992, LECOM's enrollment has grown to more than 4,000 students.

 |Course Title||Semester Hours||Quarter Hours|